janus-idp/backstage-showcase/showcase-docs/getting-started.md

 If you wish to enable telemetry data collection, follow the steps below.

-### Enable Telemetry Using Helm Chart
+### Enable Telemetry

-To turn on the telemetry while using the Helm chart, you need to enable Segment provider plugin in your Helm `values.yaml` file by adding the following configuration:
+To turn on the telemetry you need to enable Segment provider plugin.

+#### When using Helm Chart

+Modify Helm values and add the following configuration:

 ```yaml
 global: